Sharan Forest

 TripMaker.pk > blog > Sharan Forest

-Took this trip in the first week of June this year.
-This is a detailed account of our Sharan trip, with the intention of this review helping other people, so beware it’s going to be long.
+I embarked on this journey during the first week of June this year.
+This is a comprehensive account of our Sharan trip, with the goal of aiding others, so be warned—it will be lengthy.

-Before I begin, I’d add that Sharan is a naturally protected forest area in kpk, with tourism starting there only some 8-9 years ago.
-If you are going there or plan to, please, please, please take care of the place, don’t litter (basic!), and respect the environment and nature.
-Take big shoppers or bags with you for all your trash.
-We already have very few forest areas left in our country, let’s not destroy them.
+Before I delve into the review, I’d like to mention that Sharan is a naturally preserved forest area in KPK, with tourism only beginning there about 8-9 years ago.
+If you’re planning to visit or are already going, please, please, please take care of this place, avoid littering (it’s basic courtesy!), and honor the environment and nature.
+Bring large bags or containers to carry out your trash.
+We have very few forested areas remaining in our country; let’s not ruin them.

-Coming to the review now, Sharan is a forest in Kaghan Valley of kpk, and is accessible via jeep from Paras.
-The route is veryyyyy bumpy and dangerous, you don’t get signals, no electricity there, so keep that in mind.
-Electricity is available only during daytime, and very limited at night.
-The pro side of this is a natural expedition away from all artificiality.
+Now, regarding the review, Sharan is located in the Kaghan Valley of KPK and can be reached by jeep from Paras.
+The road is extremely bumpy and hazardous, and you will lose signal; there is no electricity available, so keep that in mind.
+Power is accessible only during the day and is very limited at night.
+The positive aspect of this is that it offers a natural adventure away from all artificial elements.

 Travel Route & Transport: